-- 1.14 The most offensive language must not be broadcast before the watershed or when children are particularly likely to be listening. - 1.15 Offensive language must not be used in programmes made for younger children except in the most exceptional circumstances. - 1.16 Offensive language must not be broadcast before the watershed, or when children are particularly likely to be listening, unless it is justified by the context.
+- 1.14 The most offensive language must not be broadcast before the watershed (in the case of television) or when children are particularly likely to be listening (in the case of radio). - 1.15 Offensive language must not be used in programmes made for younger children except in the most exceptional circumstances. - 1.16 Offensive language must not be broadcast before the watershed (in the case of television) or when children are particularly likely to be listening (in the case of radio), unless it is justified by the context.
 In any event, frequent use of such language must be avoided before the watershed.